flock-community/aigentic/site/blog/2025-06-16-EUTR/index.md

 ## The Need for an Automated Solution

 One of our clients, a major Dutch online retailer with over 35,000,000 products in their catalog, approached us with this exact problem.
 They needed to identify which products in their extensive catalog contained timber or timber-derived materials and therefore required EUTR compliance documentation.
-Their existing process involved manual review by product managers, which was time-consuming, inconsistent, and ultimately unsustainable as their catalog continued to grow.

 The client needed a solution that could:
 - Automatically analyze product descriptions and specifications